 They instantly accentuate the surrounding area.

-The most exciting news is that nowadays the strip light has become a part of smart home space, i.e. it is connected with the App, Alex, or Google Assistance and offers as many as 16 million color options and white-light color temperatures.
-The newly released Wyze light strip and the Light Pro offer features of “Music Mode “and “Sun Match”.
+The most exciting news is that nowadays, the strip light has become a part of smart home space, i.e., it is connected with the App, Alex, or Google Assistance and offers as many as 16 million color options and white-light color temperatures.
+The newly released Wyze light strip and the Light Pro offer “Music Mode “and “Sun Match.”
 Music Mode is supposed to sync your light strip to music, while Sun Match is supposed to auto-adjust the color temperature based on the time of day.
 There are some customizations, such as Vacation Mode and Sleep Routines.

 What is the difference between accent light and task light?